EECS 490: Programming Languages

 The goal is to change the way you think about programming and programming language design in ways that will remain relevant across the many technology hype cycles that you will encounter over the course of your careers.

-Welcome to EECS 490, Winter 2024
+Welcome to EECS 490, Fall 2024

 We're excited to start this semester with you!